 - A. The Employer shall designate no less than 72 hours, weekends excluded in which positions shall be posted for bid and advertised.
 It is also agreed that when an employee has been accepted for any posted bid position, such employee will be placed in the job with the salary as posted on the bid in conformity with State Pay Plan Rules.
-Employees who are accepted into a new position who do not possess the minimum qualifications will be placed in a training assignment as established under MOM III, Policy 3-0505, Rule 1806. - B. The Employer shall recognize seniority, experience and qualifications in awarding promotions to the employees when filling newly created or vacant positions. - C. A senior employee who has applied for a posted position and is not assigned thereto shall, upon request, be entitled to be advised in writing of the reason(s) the employee did not receive the assignment from the supervisor of the section that the position was being offered in or a designee in the absence of the supervisor. - D. If a dispute arises, the grievant's questions, scores, and the model answers will be shown to the grievant upon request. - E. This section shall not apply to vacancies in band 2 Record Clerk (non-lead) or Mail Clerk positions.
+Employees who are accepted into a new position who do not possess the minimum qualifications will be placed in a training assignment as established under MOM Broadband Pay Plan Policy. - B. The Employer shall recognize seniority, experience and qualifications in awarding promotions to the employees when filling newly created or vacant positions. - C. A senior employee who has applied for a posted position and is not assigned thereto shall, upon request, be entitled to be advised in writing of the reason(s) the employee did not receive the assignment from the supervisor of the section that the position was being offered in or a designee in the absence of the supervisor. - D. If a dispute arises, the grievant's questions, scores, and the model answers will be shown to the grievant upon request.